 Hodgson is a Teaching School in partnership with Blackpool Sixth Form College.
 The Teaching School is established via a separate organisation, Fylde Coast Teaching School Limited (FCTSA) (Company no. 08058974).
+The name of the Teaching School was changed to Fylde Coast SCITT Ltd in March 2021 to represent the change of function of this entity to that purely of a teacher training provider.

 The Teaching School created Fylde Coast Academy Trust (FCAT) (Company no. 08364709).
-As stated earlier, during the last academic year, discussions have taken place with regards to the Teaching School's ongoing sponsorship of FCAT.
+As stated earlier, discussions have taken place with regards to the Teaching School's ongoing sponsorship of FCAT.
 After much deliberation and with the agreement of the Regional Schools Commissioner it was determined that FCAT was in a position to stand alone as an academy sponsor.
-Steps have therefore been taken to end the sponsorship of FCAT by the Teaching School.
+Steps have therefore been taken to end the sponsorship of FCAT by the Teaching School and FCAT is no longer a Related Party or Connected Organisation.